How to Create a Wedding Budget

 Here are a few tips on how to create your wedding budget.

 Being on the same page with your spouse-to-be is of the utmost importance.
 After all, the two of you - and/or your families - will be putting generous amounts of cash into your wedding day.
-Discuss everything from how many people you wish to invite to what type of centrepieces you want at each table.
-Keep this information logged so that you don’t lose sight of your goals while shopping around.
+Discuss everything from how many people you wish to invite to what type of centerpieces you want at each table.
+Keep this information logged so that you don’t lose sight of your goals and how you've decided to divvy up your wedding budget while shopping around.
 The aim is to plot out your vision as a team and then start involving other people.

-You’ll want to stay on top of your budget at all times to ensure that you are not overspending.
+You’ll want to stay on top of your wedding budget at all times to ensure that you are not overspending.
 Use our budgeting tool to keep things in order.
 You can enter your total budget and the tool will estimate the cost for each item.
+Don't forget to budget for tipping your vendors or service staff where appropriate.
 You can then edit or add items and juggle allocations based on your priorities.
-Aside from logging all the pricing information - from the cost of your photographer to your officiant - the tool will track your payments and send you reminders, making the planning process more manageable.
+Aside from logging all the pricing information - from the cost of your wedding photographer to your officiant - the tool will track your payments and send you reminders, making the planning process more manageable.

 Plan your wedding budget and keep track of your spending with WeddingWire's FREE Wedding Budget Planner»